omerozoglu/wednesdev-mail/README.md

 - Documentation may be incomplete or outdated in places.
 - There might be unforeseen bugs or issues.

-We appreciate your interest and patience.
-If you'd like to contribute or provide feedback, please check the "Contributing" section below.

 ## Description

 This package aims to simplify and enhance email sending capabilities in Laravel 11 applications.
 It provides a flexible system for managing email templates, translations, and sending emails with ease.